tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/Supplemental/StudentGuide.md

 <details>
 <summary>What is Amazon Lex?</summary><br>

 To understand Amazon Lex, its important to first understand what a conversational user interface is.
 A conversational user interface - commonly known as a chatbot - is an application that allows human-like interaction with computers.
-Rather than just point and click, we can now communicate with computers using human lagnauge.
+Rather than just point and click, we can now communicate with computers using human langauge.

 Though the idea of conversational user interfaces has been around for a very long time - think *Space Odyssey: 2001* and *HAL* - its only been in the recent past that NLP technology has become advanced enough to make practical applications of the tech a reality.
 In fact, conversational AI has become so advanced that it can update in real time and change its responses to adapt to the conversation as it unfolds.

 Amazon Lex allows you to develop your own chatbots, harnessing the same tech that Amazon's Alexa uses, resulting in a powerfully accurate, state-of-the-art conversation interface that can be deployed to almost any platform, including Facebook Messenger and Slack.
 And, like most AWS services, its fully managed, so it scales on its own.
 So as users increase, there is no need to scale up - the infrastructure is already in place.
 You just pay for what you use.
 To learn more about Amazon Lex, check out their informative [FAQ](https://aws.amazon.com/lex/faqs/?nc=sn&loc=6).
 To get more information on deploying your own converational user interface using Lex, check out our [deployment guide](Deploying-Lex-Bot-to-Slack.md) and the AWS Lex examples provided [here.](https://docs.aws.amazon.com/lex/latest/dg/examples.html)